Attitudes to Learning

 One Tree Hill College is right at the Penrose exit of the Southern Motorway and is very handy to the main bus routes and the Penrose and Ellerslie railway stations.
 The central location of the school makes it very popular with the local residents as getting to school couldn't be easier.
 The school has a very attractive main entrance that is easily accessed.
 The school has visitor parking during the day in the carpark off Great South Road.

 One Tree Hill College is well appointed with modern classroom and student spaces.
-There are two gymnasiums, astro-turf and playing fields for multiple sports and physical education.
+There are two gymnasiums, artificial turf and playing fields for multiple sports and physical education.
 The school also has a range of specialist classroom teaching spaces for the arts, technology and science.
 Students have access to a large Knowledge Centre/library and a 500 seat auditorium.

 Please contact the Executive Officer for any facilities enquiries: firstname.lastname@example.org